laiquet/idtrackerai-enhanced/docs/source/user_guide/idmatcherai.rst

     *Joined matching matrix* example from idmatcher.ai

-Every row of the joined matrix is assigned with a different column maximizing the number of matches with the :wikipedia:`Hungarian algorithm`.
+Each row of the joined matrix is assigned to a different column to maximize the number of matches using the :wikipedia:`Hungarian algorithm`.
 The assignment is saved in a ``assignments.csv`` file where identities of ``MATCHING`` (first column of the *csv*) are matched with identities of ``MASTER`` (second column).
 This assignment is also plotted in the *.png* files as red crosses.

 Finally, the matching scores (direct and indirect) are computed for every assigned pair.
-A matching agreement is also computed as the ratio of matches being agree with the proposed assignment.
+A matching agreement is also computed as the ratio of matches agreeing with the proposed assignment.

 .. caution::
     The identification of an animal never seen by the identification network will always produce an erroneous and unpredictable result.

     That's why, when matching sessions with different number of animals, the images from the session with the higher number of animals are not taken into account during assignment.
-Only the images from the session with the lower number of animals are used.
+Only the images from the session with the lower number of animals are used for the assignment process.

     In this scenario, both direct and indirect assignment scores can be used to confirm the assignment.